Balangeroite: Structure

 Balangeroite is based on an octahedral build that consists of channels that are filled by chains of silicate tetrahedra grouped in three and 4 rows running along the fiber axis.
 Balangeroite is isostructural to gageite.

 In contrast to chrysotile, however, balangeroite has more metal ions than silicon ions and might be in some cases seen as complex iron oxide containing some type of silicate structure in its framework.
 The surrounding fluid takes in a large number of the cations which are octahedrally coordinated, which unlike amphiboles, may be easily removed.
 As a consequence, the Mg and Fe are released forcing the silicate structure to become loosely bound and therefore pass into solution.
 Further tests have been conducted on Balangeroite's ecopersistence and it showed fairly low eco-persistence at neutral pH.
 Further studies were conducted by imitating weathering in an experiment to predict if weathered fibers retain the toxic potential present in freshly extracted fibers.
-The tests proved that balangeroite showed removal of Mg and Si which shows a continuous structural severance which extends far beyond the surface.
+The tests proved that balangeroite showed the removal of Mg and Si, which shows continuous structural severance that extends far beyond the surface.

 Physical properties

-Balangeroite can develop as loose fibers or compact when in large volumes which can be prismatic.
+Balangeroite can develop as loose fibers or be compact when in large volumes, which can be prismatic.
 Antigorite flakes are included in relict prismatic balangeroite, while transmission electron microscopy observation shows that fibrous balangeroite is partially replaced by chrysotile.
-The fibers run a couple of centimeters in the [001].
+The fibers run for a couple of centimeters in [001].

 Geologic occurrences

 The piemonte zone, remnant of the Piemontese Ocean from the Late Jurassic, is home to the majority of the serpentines of the Western Alps.
-The Balangero mine is located in the Lanzu Ultramafic Massif which is in the inner part of the piemonte zone.
-The Lanzu Ultramafic Massif is believed to have been involved in the subduction processes that were affiliated with the closure of the Piemontese Ocean in the late Jurassic.
+The Balangero mine is located in the Lanzo Ultramafic Massif which is in the inner part of the piemonte zone.
+The Lanzu Ultramafic Massif is believed to have been involved in the subduction processes that were affiliated with the closure of the Piemontese Ocean in the Late Jurassic.
 The earliest generation of metamorphic veins and in particular type 1 Vein that constitute relict prismatic balangeroite (often includes antigorite flakes) were formed during prograde high pressure metamorphism.
-Fibrous balangeroite is limited to the serpentine-infested rim of the northern Lanzu Ultramafic Massif, with its abundance in the inactive Balangero asbestos mine, where it was discovered.
+Fibrous balangeroite is limited to the serpentine-infested rim of the northern Lanzo Ultramafic Massif, with its abundance in the inactive Balangero asbestos mine, where it was discovered.

 Balangeroite was named after the location in which it was discovered.
 Mine workers at the Balangero mine had first discovered it and named it, based on its overall color and fibrous nature of other minerals present in the mine, xylotile or metaxite.
 This new mineral, balangeroite, was tested and found to be completely different from xylotile and metaxite in composition as well as optical properties.
 Balangeroite was already discovered and a somewhat pure specimen was in the Turin University Mineralogy institute's museum since 1925, inventory no. 14873, labeled as "fibrous serpentine (asbestos)- San Vittore, Balangero".